seanmcquaid/DekTech/README.md

 * State refactoring / reconceptualizing
 * MVC Architecture with middleware
 * Protected Routing
+* Refactoring
+* Implemented Hooks for the first time

 ## MVP
 * User should be able to create an account - Done